abuzittinkara/deneme/README.md

 - `.env` file at the project root defining:
   - `MONGODB_URI` – MongoDB connection string
   - `PORT` – (optional) server port, defaults to `3000`
+  - `CORS_ORIGIN` – (optional) allowed origin for cross-origin HTTP requests.
+    Leave blank to permit all origins.
   - `ANNOUNCED_IP` – (optional) public IP for mediasoup
   - `TURN_USERNAME` and `TURN_CREDENTIAL` – credentials for the bundled TURN
     servers.
 If omitted the TURN servers are skipped and only a public STUN